WHAT IS IT?

-Breakfast in the hotel and we arrive at the Farm school for lunch time.
+Breakfast is in the hotel and we will arrive at the Farm school for lunch time.

-First night in the Rizière, the hotel school which, each year, trains 90 young people from the region in a vulnerable situation.
+Our first night will be in the Rizière.
+The hotel school which, each year, trains 90 young people from the region in a vulnerable situation.
 The centre is supported by a French association, the Institut Européen de Coopération et de Développement (IECD).

 Day in Fianarantsoa.

 During the day, we will visit the projects and the city, and by night the group will stay in the dormitory of the farm school, composed of two large rooms with 12 bunk beds in each.
 Electricity available.
-The bathrooms and showers are basic and in the Madagascan style.
+The bathrooms and showers are basic and in Madagascan style.
 The organizers will use the day to perfect the equipment/materials.
 Meals will be organized in the farm with the NGO team and the beneficiaries of the social hub.
-Your body has to start getting used to eating rice.
+Your body has to start getting used to eating rice at this point.

 From Fianarantsoa to Ambalavao.